MicrosoftDocs/ai-builder/ai-builder-docs/form-processor-component-in-powerapps.md

 ---
-title: Use form processor component in Power Apps - AI Builder | Microsoft Docs
+title: Use the form processor component in Power Apps - AI Builder | Microsoft Docs
 description: Provides information about how to use the form processor component in Power Apps
 author: JoeFernandezMS